Woodbridge Bankruptcy Lawyer

 Bankruptcy is a federal process, which means you file in a federal court.
 Virginia has two federal districts – Eastern Western Districts.
 There are four to seven courthouses in each Virginia district.
 Most people file in the jurisdiction where you reside; if you live in any part of northern Virginia, you will usually file in the Alexandria Division of the Eastern District of Virginia.
 There are other ways to determine where you can file, such as where your largest asset is located.
 However, it is usually easiest to file in the jurisdiction you reside.

 Most of our bankruptcy clients never go the bankruptcy courthouse; most cases only have one mandatory appearance at the Meeting of Creditors (or 341 hearing).
 Since April of 2020, these meetings/hearings are held telephonically (previously, they were a in-person meeting in Old Town Alexandria).
 During the meeting, the Trustee verifies your identify and confirms critical information.
 Other questions you will be asked are about your petition, including your debts and assets.
 This is usually a hearing that takes three to five minutes for your questions.
+Having everything on the phone helps save the long drive from Woodbridge to Old Town Alexandria.

 If you have concerns about debt issues, bankruptcy, or similar, schedule an appointment with our office.